rangelrichard/surf_parking_optimization/docs/project_design.md

 To develop a real-time decision-making tool that suggests the optimal surf spot based on **wave quality** and **parking availability**, helping users minimize travel and search time while maximizing surf conditions.

 ### **Hypothesis:**
-We believe that incorporating **real-time parking data** into surf spot selection will lead to **a more efficient and enjoyable surf experience** compared to using surf conditions alone.
+I believe that incorporating **real-time parking data** into surf spot selection will lead to **a more efficient and enjoyable surf experience** compared to using surf conditions alone.

 ### **Key Questions:**
 - How can we quantify and balance surf quality vs. parking ease?